RamboRogers/cyberai/README.md

 [Link to Video](https://x.com/rogerscissp/status/1917092440068047334)

 CyberAI is a powerful, secure multi-user chat platform that integrates multiple AI models through a cyberpunk-inspired terminal interface.
 Built with performance, security, and flexibility in mind, it provides a centralized interface for interacting with various language models, leveraging Retrieval-Augmented Generation (RAG) with web search and chat history to deliver more informed and contextually relevant responses.

+**NEW in 0.3.0:** Full multi-modal support with image upload capabilities - drag & drop images, paste from clipboard, or use the file picker to enhance your conversations with AI vision models like GPT-4V and Ollama's LLaVA models.

 **Features dual theme modes:** Switch between the signature cyberpunk "Hacker" theme and a professional "Business" theme for corporate environments, with automatic browser dark/light mode detection.